Week 12 Power Rankings: Why every NFL team is thankful

 Week 11 ranking: 30

 Thankful for: Blossoming young offensive talent.
-The Niners have had their share of disappointments among defenders failing to take the next step forward this year, but they are building a solid foundation on offense.
-George Kittle looks like a top tight end in the league, Matt Breida is the next hidden Shanahan-coached running back gem and RT Mike McGlinchey is already one of the game's best run blocking tackles.
+The Niners have had their share of disappointments on defense, with players failing to take the next step forward this year, but they are building a solid foundation on offense.
+George Kittle looks like a top tight end in the league, Matt Breida is the next hidden Shanahan-coached running back gem, and RT Mike McGlinchey is already one of the game's best run-blocking tackles.
 Even undrafted QB Nick Mullens is showing signs of developing into a solid backup.
-The 49ers would like more from receivers such as Dante Pettis, but if nothing else is to be gained from this season, there are some talented youngsters who should be even more prepared to contribute in 2019 when quarterback Jimmy Garoppolo steps back on the field. -- Nick Wagoner
+The 49ers would like more from receivers such as Dante Pettis, but if nothing else is to be gained from this season, there are some talented youngsters who should be even more prepared to contribute in 2019 when quarterback Jimmy Garoppolo steps back onto the field. -- Nick Wagoner

 31. Oakland Raiders (2-8)